AraigumaChris/ITP4501-Assignment-IQ-Test/README.md

 Implement in the first year (2020/07) of learning programming , w/ lots of noob mistake .

 Bad code with bad design .
-No Object used and laughable shit code .
+Not using OOP.

 lazy to rework my app .
-Just leave it here for ppl to laugh .
+Just leave it here .